Trump leaves White House, skips Biden's inauguration ceremony | Politics

 Trump said to serve as the President has been an honour beyond description.

 "This week, we inaugurate a new administration and pray for its success in keeping America safe and prosperous.
-We extend our best wishes, and we also want them to have luck -- a very important word," Trump said on the eve of his departure from the White House for his Mar-a-Lago resort in Florida.
+We extend our best wishes, and we also want them to have luck -- a very important word," Trump said.

-In his message that lasted a little less than 20 minutes, Trump addressed the storming of the US Capitol by his supporters on January 6, which is considered as one of the darkest days in the history of American democracy and sought unity from his fellow Americans.
+In his message, Trump addressed the storming of the US Capitol by his supporters on January 6, which is considered as one of the darkest days in the history of American democracy.

-Listing out some of the key accomplishments of his administration from January 20, 2017 to January 20, 2021, Trump said it was more than anyone thought possible.
-Trump said as he leaves the White House, he has been reflecting on the dangers that threaten the priceless inheritance all Americans share.

 Trump, who lost his re-election bid to Democratic opponent and former US vice president Biden, 78, in a bitterly-fought campaign marked by a resurgent COVID-19 pandemic, never conceded his defeat.